Azure/terraform-azurerm-avm-res-cognitiveservices-account/examples/Azure-OpenAI-with-customer_managed_key_encryption_v4/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module in its simplest form.
+This deploys an Azure OpenAI service with a customer managed key.

 ```hcl
 terraform {